Important Disclosure — Please Read

 Why It Matters

-Sellers take pre approved buyers more seriously because financing is likely in place.
-In competitive markets, a pre approval can make the difference in a multiple offer situation.
+Sellers tend to take pre-approved buyers more seriously because financing is likely in place.
+In competitive markets, a pre-approval can make a meaningful difference in a multiple-offer situation.

 Step 2